A Cape Cod Vacation About EATING…

 Flying Bridge Restaurant in Falmouth

 On the recommendation of local friends, Colin and I checked out Flying Bridge restaurant for waterfront lunch the next day.
-It’s big, has a nice view of the ocean’s inlet (which I have no photos of since it was pouring rain), and boasts a crowd-pleasing menu filled with fish.
+(I do love me a good waterfront dining option!)
+Flying Bridge is big, has a nice view of the ocean’s inlet (which I have no photos of since it was pouring rain), and boasts a crowd-pleasing menu filled with fish.
 Here’s my colorful salmon…

 Woods Hole: Ocean Research and Ferries!